awslabs/amazon-timestream-connector-prometheus/README.md

 4. Choose `Amazon Linux 2023` from the Runtime dropdown.
 5. Expand `Change default execution role`.
 6. Select `Use an existing role`.
-7. Choose the newly created role from the dropdown, for this example it will be `LambdaTimestreamFullAccessRole`.
+7. Choose the newly-created role from the dropdown, for this example it will be `LambdaTimestreamFullAccessRole`.
 8. Click `Create function`.

 #### Configure the AWS Lambda Function

 1. Open the [AWS management console](https://console.aws.amazon.com/lambda/) for AWS Lambda.
-2. Select the newly created function, in this example it will be `PrometheusConnector`.
+2. Select the newly-created function, in this example it will be `PrometheusConnector`.
 3. Under the `code` section, click `Upload from`.
 4. Select `.zip file`.
 5. Upload the ZIP file containing the precompiled Linux binary, which can be downloaded from the [latest releases](https://github.com/awslabs/amazon-timestream-connector-prometheus/releases).